DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 {% include _toc.html %}

-The course instructor is Daniel Beiting, Assistant Professor of Pathobiology.
-Teaching Assistants are Camila Amorim, PhD and Alex Berry, PhD.
-Class meets weekly from 3-5pm at PennVet.
+* Lead instructor - Daniel Beiting, Assistant Professor of Pathobiology at PennVet.
+* Teaching Assistants - Camila Amorim, PhD and Alex Berry, PhD.
+* Time - Class meets weekly from 3-5pm at PennVet (see below for exceptions)
+* Location - Class meets in the main lecture halls on the 1st floor of PennVet Hill Pavilion (rooms 130 or 131)

 ## Introduction to RNAseq technology and data